Projects with health care

 Theme Center in Diabetes

 Karolinska Institutet and Stockholm County Council co-funded in 2010 a program called “Theme Centre in Diabetes” which was merged with the governmental initiative "SFO" (strategic reserach areas) in diabetes at KI into one structure baptized SRP Diabetes.
 The theme center expanded the clinical research of the program by bringing in four additional research groups as well as fortifying the support for clinical research.
-The midterm evaluation of the theme centre in diabetes in 2012 was very positive:
+The midterm evaluation of the theme centre in diabetes in 2012 was very positive and the center got prolonged funding to 2015.

 "The vision of the Translational Center in Diabetes Research is to promote clinical and basic research, as well as education, within the field of diabetes.
 To reach this goal the center follows three well defined strategies.
 More than 20 collaborative projects are presently launched, and most of these are clinically relevant and based on material from patients.
 Many of the projects show promising results, and even though most are still some distance from implementation in the clinic, the center is well set to go in that direction."